zengabor/trig/README.md

 # trig

 This command-line tool extends [CodeKit](https://codekitapp.com).
-It can set associations between template files (triggering files) and dependent files (the ones using those template files).
-For example, if you update a template `footer.html` and call `trig` with the file path (`trig handle footer.html`) then `trig` will call CodeKit via AppleScript to process all the files that are including `footer.html`.
-This way you can be sure that everything is updated when you modify a template.
+It remembers associations between triggering files (template files) and dependent files (files using those template files).
+After a template file was modified, you you call trig, e.g., `trig handle footer.html`.
+Then `trig` calls CodeKit via AppleScript to process all the files that are including "footer.html".
 (Associations between the files are stored in `~/.trig/associations.db`.)

 ## Usage